Radovan Vitek is a private man. There is very little information about him on the Internet.

 In 2013, CPI bought ABLON, a real estate company with a portfolio of properties in Europe.

-In 2014, they bought ORCO, another real-estate company, whose move ended up in a lawsuit in New York.
+In 2014, they bought ORCO, another real-estate company, which ended up in another lawsuit in New York.

 In 2017, CPI bought 11 shopping centers (mainly in the Czech Republic) from CBRE.
 That same year, they issued new bonds to buy new proprieties.